Sturgeon Report Card

 Graph of annual sturgeon card purchases.

 The figure above shows the trend in annual Sturgeon report card purchases over time.
-Sturgeon cards were issued free of charge at the onset of the program in 2007, evidenced by the increase in card purchases until a $8 fee was implemented in 2012.
+Sturgeon cards were issued free of charge at the onset of the program in 2007, evidenced by the increase in card purchases until an $8 fee was implemented in 2012 (dashed red line, left).
 Since the incorporation of a fee, it is apparent that anglers have become more selective in the additional tags purchased with a fishing license.
+In November of 2023 (dashed orange line, right), emergency regulations were adopted that restricted harvest to a single fish per year and reduced the harvest slot size.
+These regulations lasted until an emergency closure was enacted in July of 2024, followed by a catch-and-release exemption that was adopted in October of 2024.
+It is believed that these regulation changes led to a reduction in the number of anglers who purchased Sturgeon report cards.

 Kept vs. Released Sturgeon